leloykun/leloykun.github.io/content/ponder/steepest-descent-stiefel/index.md

 > If you want to learn more about Muon and the ideas behind it, check out [Newhouse's 3-part blog series](https://www.lakernewhouse.com/writing/muon-1).
 I highly recommend it!

-## 2. Spectral norm-constrained steepest descent on Stiefel manifold
+## 2. Spectral norm-constrained steepest descent on the Stiefel manifold

 As discussed in the previous section, we not only need to control the weight update norms but also the weight norms themselves.
 There are multiple ways to do this and we presented some novel methods in our recent work on [training transformers with enforced Lipschitz bounds](https://arxiv.org/abs/2507.13338) (Newhouse*, Hess*, Cesista* et al., 2025).
 However, here we will focus on constraining the weights to be semi-orthogonal, i.e., $W^T W = I_n$.